xoap-io/xoap-packer-templates/README.md

 ## Guidelines

-We are using the following guidelines to write code and make it easier for everyone to follow a destinctive guideline.
+We are using the following guidelines to write code and make it easier for everyone to follow a distinctive guideline.
 Please check these links before starting to work on changes.

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

 Git Naming Conventions are an important part of the development process.
-They descrtibe how Branched, Commit Messages, Pull Requests and Tags should look like to make the easily understandebla for everybody in the development chain.
+They describe how Branches, Commit Messages,
+Pull Requests and Tags should look like to make them easily understandable for everybody in the development chain.

 [Git Naming Conventions](https://namingconvention.org/git/)

-he Conventional Commits specification is a lightweight convention on top of commit messages.
+He Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 The better a Pull Request description is, the better a review can understand and decide on how to review the changes.
-This improves implementation speed and reduces communication between the requester and the reviewer resulting in much less overhead.
+This improves implementation speed and reduces communication between the requester, and the reviewer is resulting in much less overhead.

 [Writing A Great Pull Request Description](https://www.pullrequest.com/blog/writing-a-great-pull-request-description/)

 Versioning is a crucial part for Terraform Stacks and Modules.
-Without version tags you cannot clearly create a stable environment and be sure that your latest changes won't crash your production environment (sure it still can happen, but we are trying our best to implement everything that we can to reduce the risk)
+Without version tags you cannot clearly create a stable environment and be sure that your latest changes will not crash your production environment (sure it still can happen, but we are trying our best to implement everything that we can to reduce the risk)

 [Semantic Versioning](https://semver.org)